Sabalenka stuns Swiatek, faces Garcia for WTA Finals title - WHIZ News

 Just like that, it was over when the 21-year-old from Poland lost the last five games against a player she had beaten in all four meetings this season.

+Sabalenka was No. 1 when she beat Swiatek in round-robin play at last year’s WTA Finals, but neither player made the semifinals.

-Sabalenka didn’t make it to the semifinals with the No. 1 ranking in the eight-player event last year.
-She was in as the seventh-ranked player, and showed how comfortable she was on the temporary indoor hard court at Dickies Arena.
+With that much out of the way for both, Sabalenka showed how comfortable she was on the temporary indoor hard court at Dickies Arena.
 Nine of her 10 career victories have come on hard courts.

 “I just want to make sure that every time she plays against me, she knows that she really has to work hard to get a win,” Sabalenka said.
 “Only because of this thinking, I was able to play at this amazing level tonight.”

-Defending doubles champs Barbora Krejcikova and Katerina Siniakova also advanced to the title match with a 7-6(5), 6-2 semifinal victory over Lyudmyla Kichenok and Jelena Ostapenko.
+After a tour-best 67 victories and a 37-match unbeaten run from February to June that was the longest in women’s tennis in a quarter-century, this wasn’t quite the ending Swiatek had in mind.

+“In the third, I just started making mistakes from shots that I wouldn’t make mistakes usually,” Swiatek said.
+“At the beginning of the first set, I just wanted to be kind of focused.
+Maybe I didn’t realize soon enough that I should be more pepped up.”

-Just 24 hours after beating Daria Kasatkina in a tense 80-minute third set to secure the last spot in the semifinals out of group play, Garcia needed just 74 minutes total for a career-best fourth victory over a top-five opponent this season.
+Garcia was playing just 24 hours after beating Daria Kasatkina in a tense 80-minute third set to secure the last spot in the semifinals, but needed just 74 minutes total for a career-best fourth victory over a top-five opponent this season.

 “I don’t know,” Garcia said when asked where she found the energy to dominate after the quick turnaround.
 “Yesterday, I was a little bit tired, but it was nothing unusual after such a big match.”